sisby-folk/surveyor/README.md

 <!--suppress HtmlDeprecatedTag, XmlDeprecatedElement -->

-**Notice: Surveyor is still a work in progress!**
+**Notice: Surveyor is still a work in progress, and does nothing on its own!**

+* Map Data Creation:
   * Terrain summaries are generated on both the server and client
-* Structure summaries are generated on the server and sent to clients
+  * Structure summaries are generated on the server
-* Landmarks can be created on the server and client, and are shared to all players.
+  * Landmarks can be created on the server and client
+* Map Data Synchronization:
+  * Terrain is shared from the server to the client when it's missing
+  * Structures are sent to the client when generated or if they're missing
+  * Server landmarks are sent to clients
+  * Client landmarks are sent to the server and shared with other players
+* Player Tracking:
+  * Player terrain exploration is recorded and stored
+  * Player structure exploration is recorded and stored
+* Map Data Visibility:
-* Structure and landmark visibility is not yet implemented - everything is sent to all players
+  * Data is all shared globally, map-sharing "teams" are not yet implemented
+  * Landmark visibility settings are not yet implemented.
-* Restoring terrain exploration from the server (and map sharing) is not yet implemented
+* API is not yet stable
-* API is a usable but messy and unstable
-* Poor crash and error handling across the board
+* Poor error handling
-* Javadoc is extremely limited
+* Limited javadoc

-**Current releases are for early developer testing and experiments!**
+**Current releases are for early testing and experiments!**

 ---